katy2002/wg-uma/uma_policy_manager.md

 ## Registered Resource Endpoint

-The API available at the registered resources endpoint enables the policy manager to have knowledge of the resources under protection for the resource owner.
+The API available at the registered resources endpoint enables the Policy Manager to have knowledge of the resources under protection for the resource owner.

 ### Registered Resource Description

 A registered resource is a JSON document that extends the resource description from [UMA Fedz 3.1 Resource Description](1) with the following parameters:

 resource_server   REQUIRED    A string identifying the resource server that hosts this resourcce

 (1 https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-federated-authz-2.0.html#resource-set-desc)

 ### Registered Resource API

-The authorization server must support the following resource management options, and must require a value RMT for access to them.
-Here, regresuri stands for the registered resource endpoint and \_id stands for the authorization server-assigned identifier for the web resource corresponding to the resource at the time it was created, included within the URL returned in the Location header.
+The authorization server must support the following resource management options, and must require a value Resource Management Token (RMT) for access to them.
+Here, regresuri stands for the registered resource endpoint and \_id stands for the authorization server-assigned identifier for the web resource corresponding to the resource at the time it was created, included within the URI returned in the location header.

 - Read resource description: GET regresuri/\_id
 - List resource descriptions: GET regresuri/